Arrival on Campus Fall 2021

 Vaccinated Students, faculty, and staff

-Students, faculty, and staff who are vaccinated may return to normal on-campus activity and are not required to wear a mask unless they choose to do so.
+Students, faculty, and staff who are vaccinated may return to normal on-campus activity and are not required to wear a mask unless they choose to do so (in accordance with the Universal Indoor Mask Policy below).

 Unvaccinated Students, faculty, and staff